N1borg/Zappy/README.md

 # Zappy

 Welcome to **Zappy**, the 2nd end-year Epitech project!
 Zappy is a networked game featuring a server coded in C, a GUI client in C++, and AI clients written in Python.
-This project showcases a comprehensive blend of network programming, game development, and artificial intelligence.
+This project showcases a comprehensive blend of network programming, game development, and artificial intelligence

 ## Table of Contents